 This isn’t the first application I’ve written.
 I won’t go into detail about the stuff I did in the past because it’s irrelevant.
 Unfortunately, this is the first blog software application I’ve started and given up on several times.
 This time, however, I intend to finish it.
 And it doesn’t matter if the product ends up being different from my vision.

 I’m armed with a lot more information this time around.
 An example is PHP: The Right Way.
-Another is PHP performance tips at Google.
+Another is PHP performance tips (dead link) at Google.
 And this information is for the back-end, not the front-end.
 The front-end, being static, will be the proverbial piece of cake.

 I know I’m reinventing the wheel.
 You may want to ask me why I won’t support something already out there, or suggest improvements for it, instead of doing something new.
 It’s simple.
 The base of each one I’ve examined isn’t even close to what I want to do.